Frequently Asked Questions

 My professor told me that I need to go to the Language Center.
 What am I supposed to do there?

 Most students who come to the Language Center choose to work with the audio materials that accompany their textbook or laboratory manual.
-These books often contain exercises that require students to listen to the audio materials of the Language Center in order to be able to complete them.
+These books often contain exercises that require students to listen to the audio materials in order to be able to complete them.

-The Language Center also has supplemental software and DVDs students can use to work on their listening and speaking skills.
+The Language Center also has supplemental software and DVDs students can use to work on their listening, speaking, reading and grammar skills.

 There is also free tutoring available.
 The tutors can assist you in improving your skills, helping with questions and doubts and providing opportunities for conversation.